Hôtel de Besenval: A misjudgement with historic consequences

 On 5 May 1789, Les États Généraux were convened in a temporary room set up at the Hôtel des Menus-Plaisirs in Versailles.
 The Baron de Besenval, who attended the opening ceremony, remarked that the royal court was underestimating the seriousness of the situation.

 On 1 July, the baron received a letter from the Secretary of State, Minister of War, Louis Pierre de Chastenet, Comte de Puységur, informing him that the king had decided to regroup all his troops under a single command and entrusted them to Maréchal Victor-François, Duc de Broglie.
-Clearly, the baron was deprived of the supreme command of his troops of the Île-de-France and of the city of Paris.
-He was now doomed to await and obey orders.
+Clearly, the baron was deprived of supreme command over his troops in Île-de-France and the city of Paris.
+He was now reduced to simply awaiting and obeying orders.
 However, under the supreme command of the Maréchal de Broglie, the Baron de Besenval was appointed Commandant en chef of the troops concentrated in Paris to suppress the riots which had been going on for some time.
 In this capacity he was responsible for order and security in Paris as well as the territories around the capital.
 The maréchal and the baron were old friends.
 The baron had served as aide-de-camp to the maréchal during the War of the Austrian Succession.
 And as far as the troops in Paris were concerned, the Maréchal de Broglie left the Baron de Besenval largely in command.
 The maréchal had assured the baron that he would not interfere in details within the baron's sphere of authority, nor would he give direct orders to the baron's troops.
 The Maréchal de Broglie kept his word.
 A fact that would become decisive in the next few days.